 Projects and Programs

-Programs like C4C are changing the way shelters do business and saving lives in the process.
-Recent statistics show that, depending on the shelter, we have seen a decrease in the number of sick cats by up to 87%, decreased cats’ length of stay at the shelter by 51% and decreased euthanasia due to illness by 63%!
+Programs like C4C change the way shelters do business and saves lives in the process.
+Recent statistics show that, depending on the shelter, we have seen a decrease in the number of sick cats by up to 87%, decreased cats’ length of stay at the shelter by 51% and decreased euthanasia due to illness by 63%.

 Read about our three-year Capacity for Care pilot project (2014-2017), in which we implemented C4C in six animal shelters across Canada.